Roman Republic

 3. we are dealing with two different traditions about one and the same war.”

-She discounted the first of these propositions, primarily because the internal evidence from the legend implies that, prior to Gilgamesh’s victory over Akka, Uruk was subject to Kish.
-Furthermore, she found direct support for the second proposition from the fact that ‘Hymn O’ reflects both;
+She discounted the first of these propositions, primarily because the internal evidence from the poem implies that, prior to Gilgamesh’s victory over Akka, Uruk was subject to Kish.
+Furthermore, she found direct support for the second proposition from the fact that ‘Hymn O’ actually reflects two of the five Sumerian poems:

 as she pointed out (at p.
 15), the appearance of at least two independent Sumerian traditions relating to Gilgamesh in ‘Hymn O’: